 Everyone should have a safe place for this deep work.
 Despair generally disappears in the light of day ...

-"Exactly.
-My sister told her GP she felt suicidal.
-The police took her away in hand cuffs.” so REALLY?? they tell us to be sure to ask for help.
-What do we do when there is no help available?
-Until we are, as a society, willing to answer that question people will continue to die without being offered a chance to share and thus process their pain. ...
+so REALLY?? they tell us to be sure to ask for help.
+What do we do when there is no safe "help" available?
+Until we are, as a society, willing to answer that question people will continue to die without being offered a chance to share and thus process their pain.
+Calling 988 the current number for suicide hotline is also unsafe.
+Suicidal thoughts are treated like a crime.
+They will report you and send out cops to your home.
+Rob Wipond is writing a lot about this these days (2025).
+A system that criminalizes pain rather than supporting that person with love is sick.

 Suicide: Learn to listen to and support yourself and others